scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 - Change, uncertainty.
 - 41: "The river where you set your foot just now is gone."
 - Nothing is stable, all is in flux.
 Whatever you say about anything, its opposite is equally true.
-- You cannot know the world in a manner of natural philosophy, or mathematics, or deductive logic.
-- Because, 36: "By cosmic rule... all things change."

 ## Copernicus
 - Earth -> Sun